AlvinSaldanha/ToyRobot/Readme.md

 Telstra Purple Toy Robot Coding Assignment

-Uses C# Winforms built on .Net Core 3.1.0 to create a library that accepts a set of commands for the robot and responds based on a set of rules
+Uses C# Winforms Application built on .Net Core 3.1.0 that uses a library that accepts a set of commands for the robot and responds based on a set of rules

 ## License:
 See [LICENSE](LICENSE).